Jewish boys are generally Nice Guys

 - A joke says "he was thirty-three, single, no obvious girlfriend and living at home with his mom.
 He's Jewish."

 - The Old Testament is also full of this trope.
-Moses, and his protege Joshua, are good examples, as is their ancestor Isaac.
+Isaac and Jacob are good examples.

 - While almost everyone in Fiddler on the Roof is Jewish, Motel the tailor is the closest the this trope.